Willemijn Verloop: Social Enterprise NL

-Other functions
+Other roles

 Verloop is or was a board member of the ECCP (European Centre for Conflict Prevention), Stadsschouwburg Amsterdam, Eureko Achmea Foundation, Foundation for Child Soldier and Movies that Matter filmfestival, commissioner of the Amsterdam School of the Arts, Natuur & Milieu Foundation, Mundial Productions, Tony's Chocolonely, and V-Ventures.
 Besides that, she's the chairwoman of the Dutch National Advisory Board on Impact Investing.
 She also sits on various advice committees.